The Best Home Improvement Projects You Can Do for Under $500

 Choose which projects you want to tackle based on the needs of your home

-Because there are so many choices for budget home improvement projects, choosing the best projects to add marketability and value to your home can be a little difficult.
-John Thomas Sinclair, a leading real estate agent in Kootenai County, ID, with 23 years of experience, tells us that the best choice comes down to the unique characteristics of your individual property.
+John Thomas Sinclair, a leading real estate agent in Coeur d’Alene, ID, with over two decades of experience, tells us that the best choice comes down to the unique characteristics of your individual property.

 “The most impactful project depends on the condition of your house.
 If it’s super dark, we’ll go with getting the lighting right.
 It’s totally dependent on the situation we’re walking into.
 As a real estate agent, I’d look for how we could spend the available budget to make the biggest impact and weigh the cost against the impact on value.”